Frequently Asked Questions

 Error Handling Strategies

-Robust error handling is essential for any application that deals with user input.
-Anticipate potential issues and implement clear error handling mechanisms.
-Here's an example:
+Implement clear error handling for user input.
+Anticipate potential issues and provide helpful error messages:

-This example uses a custom error class (
+This approach uses a custom error class (

 PhoneNumberError